 With the machine running, slowly drizzle in olive oil.
 Transfer mixture into large sauté pan.

 Make pasta: Cook fettuccine following instructions on box.
-Reserve roughly two cups of pasta water and drain fettuccine.
+Reserve 1 cup of pasta water and drain fettuccine.
 Transfer noodles to sauté pan with pesto.

 Bring it all together: Over low heat, toss noodles with pesto, and as much reserved pasta water as needed to create a creamy sauce.
-(Sauce will thicken later in the refrigerator, so be liberal with the pasta water.)
 Add roasted tomatoes and toss.
 If using, add pinch of red pepper flakes.
 Season with additional salt and pepper if necessary.

 🍽 What To Serve with Vegan Pesto Pasta